 BIRD189.1 was created to correct several minor editorial issues, to clarify Unused_port_termination rules and the meaning of Aggressor_Only, to remove a figure, and to update three other figures for clarity.

+BIRD189.2 was created to update the list of authors, to correct the capitalization of “Aggressor_Only”, to selectively change “IO” to “I/O”, and to change “Buf_I/O” to “Buffer_I/O” and “Buf_Rail” to “Buffer_Rail” (with appropriate re-formatting for the longer strings) to better match usage elsewhere in IBIS.
+A clarification of the meaning of “I/O” in the context of terminals was also added.

 PROPOSED CHANGES: